TittaKuusela/SQL_Maven_Analytics_Projects/README.md

-# SQL_Maven_Analytics_Projects
+# Maven Analytics: MySQL Data Analysis

-This GitHub repository contains the schemas, questions ans solutions to Maven Analytics: MySQL Data Analysis.
+This GitHub repository contains the schemas, questions ans solutions to Maven Analytics: MySQL Data Analysis course.

 The coursework included:
 - intro to the SQL language